AEADataEditor/aeadataeditor.github.io/_guidance/faq.md

 >- V3: Permission was obtained by the data provider to post additional data.
 “Master.do” and the instructions in the README have been updated.
 Figures 5, 8, and 10 are now reproducible with this archive.

 4) Once you updated all files (remember to update the README), choose "Submit to AEA" in "Change Status".
+Please *also* notify the Data Editor by email, separately.

 ![Submit to AEA](/images/change-status-button.png)

 5) The AEA Data Editor will review that the criteria of the [Revision Policy](https://www.aeaweb.org/journals/data/policy-revisions) are satisfied, but conduct no other checks.

 6) In most cases, the article will remain linked to the V1 deposit ("version of record"), but anybody navigating there will see a banner indicating that a more recent version exists (the V2 deposit).

 ![Banner for V2](/images/icpsr-version2-banner.png)

 ### I am trying to upload to the repository, but my replication package has more than 1,000 files